Chess Openings Wizard – Program Status

-Chess Openings Wizard 2016 is constantly under development to stay current with new engines, best practices, new versions of Windows and the great ideas from those who use it every day.
+Chess Openings Wizard 2016 is constantly under development to stay current with new engines, best practices, new versions of Windows and Macintosh and the ideas from those who use it every day.

 That said, it is risky to make the bug list available to the public.
 The vast majority of software publishers keep their bug list private so as not to discourage new purchases who might assume that the software has too many problems because everything known about the program is in this list.